-Man illuminating rock art representations in the Cueva de Chufín in Riclones, Cantabria
+Man illuminating rock art representations in the Chufín Cave in Riclones, Cantabria

 none

-In Spain, there are more than 100 sites with engravings and cave paintings of great value that form part of the Council of Europe's Cultural Route of Prehistoric Rock Art.
-These are the representations that, thousands of years ago, our ancestors drew on rocks in the open air and in caves such as Altamira.
+In Spain, there are more than 100 sites with valuable rock engravings and cave paintings that form part of the Council of Europe's Prehistoric Rock Art Trails cultural route.
+These are the representations that, thousands of years ago, our ancestors drew on rocks in the open air and in caves like Altamira.
 This is an invitation to discover, with your own eyes, humanity's first works of art.

 The oldest art

 More than two million people visit these rock art sites every year.
-In them, we can see the symbolic figures and representations that signify the first important cultural and social expression of mankind.
-They are fascinating drawings and artistic forms, naturalistic but also schematic or abstract, reflecting the beliefs, concerns and everyday life of prehistoric people.
+These cave paintings display figures and symbolic representations that constitute humanity's first significant cultural and social expression.
+They are fascinating drawings and artistic forms, both naturalistic and schematic or abstract, reflecting the beliefs, concerns, and daily lives of prehistoric people.

-Representation of bison in the Altamira Caves in Santillana del Mar, Cantabria
+Representation of a bison in the Altamira Cave in Santillana del Mar, Cantabria

 An extraordinary heritage

-Spain is home to some of the most important cave sites and deposits in Europe, and they are often located in beautiful natural settings.
-In addition, there are four major rock art sites included in the UNESCO World Heritage List: the Altamira Cave and Palaeolithic Rock Art of Northern Spain, the Rock Art of the Mediterranean Arc of the Iberian Peninsula, the Prehistoric Rock Art site of Siega Verde and the Cultural Landscape of the Fallen Crag and Sacred Mountains of Gran Canaria
+Spain is home to some of the most important rock art sites in Europe, often located in stunning natural settings.
+Furthermore, four major rock art areas are included on UNESCO's World Heritage List: the Altamira Cave and Paleolithic Rock Art of Northern Spain, the Rock Art of the Mediterranean Basin of the Iberian Peninsula, the Prehistoric Rock Art site of Siega Verde and the Cultural Landscape of Risco Caído and the Sacred Mountains of Gran Canaria.

-View of the ancient settlement of Risco Caído in Gran Canaria, Canary Islands
+View of the ancient settlement of Risco Caído on Gran Canaria, Canary Islands

-Through the 15 routes that have been designed, it is possible to discover the first art of humanity at site found across most of Spain.
-Many are small sites, such as caves, rock shelters or open-air rocks, but it is also possible to visit large museums, archaeological parks and infrastructures that reproduce the cave spaces excellently without compromising the conservation of the original sites.
+Through the 15 routes that have been designed, it is possible to discover the earliest art of humankind, scattered throughout almost all of Spain.
+Many are small sites, such as caves, rock shelters, or open-air rock faces, although you can also visit large museums, archaeological parks, and facilities that excellently reproduce rock art spaces without jeopardising the conservation of the original sites.
 The Prehistoric Rock Art Trails route is a spectacular journey back to our artistic origins.
-Welcome to the oldest "art galleries" in the world!!!
+Welcome to the oldest "art galleries" in the world!

-Tourists in the neo-cave of the Altamira Caves at Santillana del Mar, Cantabria
+Tourists in the replica cave of the Altamira Cave in Santillana del Mar, Cantabria